The SSDI program provides monthly cash benefits to people with disabilities who have worked and paid in a certain amount of Social Security/FICA tax.

 SSDI work incentive only.
 The Extended Period of Eligibility (EPE) begins the month after your Trial Work Period (TWP) ends and lasts for 36 consecutive months.

-During your EPE, you will continue to receive an SSDI payment in each month when your earnings are below the Substantial Gainful Activity (SGA) level.
-In 2018, SGA is $1,180 per month ($1,970 per month for people receiving benefits based on blindness).
-You are not entitled to an SSDI payment in months when you earn more than the SGA limit, unless you can use work incentives to reduce the amount of your earnings counted by the Social Security Administration.
-You are eligible for an SSDI payment in the following months if your earnings drop below SGA again.
+During your EPE, you will continue to receive an SSDI payment in each month your earnings are below the Substantial Gainful Activity (SGA) level.
+In 2020, SGA is $1,260 per month ($2,110 per month for people receiving benefits based on blindness).
+You are not entitled to an SSDI payment in months when you earn more than the SGA limit, unless you can use work incentives.
+The change in your payment is often referred to as “all or nothing”.
+SSDI does not reduce your payment to a partial payment.
+You either receive the whole payment, or no payment for that month.
+You are eligible for an SSDI payment in any of the following months your earnings drop below SGA again, during the EPE.

 Extended Period of Eligibility (EPE) features:

 A Subsidy is a Work Incentive that is sometimes used by individuals who receive SSDI.The value of the subsidy is deducted from your countable earnings when determining if you have earned above the Substantial Gainful Activity level (SGA, $1,260 per month in 2020, or $2,110 if blind).